ilEnzio/ScalaPractice/99problems stuff/target/scala-2.13/classes/README.md

 -  don't model things that aren't important to model.
 - Dynamic model - you run the risk having the same information expressed in multiple ways

+### 12/08/21

+- [Kayak] Socket vs WebSocket vs HTTTP;
+- [Kayak] Walk through HTTP service plumping
+- [Kayak] Minor improvement to Submission log script
+- [Kayak] Begin Bash track on Exercism.io
+- Essential Scala ch05 - reimpl double using fold,

+Q's

+-

+#### TIL
+- [Kayak] web sockets are stateful (as oppose to http)
+- FoldRight is not tail Recrusive!
+FoldLeft is Tail Recursive.
+- use the appropriate parens with Tuples; the shortcut syntax has been deprecated
+-

+### 12/09/21

+- Finally completed 5.3.1 Fold using.
+Was having type mismatch problems.
+- EssSca 05 - Implement generic binary and fold
+-

+Q's

+-

+#### TIL

+- Placeholder Syntax for scala function literals
+- Converting methods to functions; This is cool because I think I accidentally did this and was confused
+-

 </p>